PrepTerminal

 Answer: 4

-Criticall Map reading Answer
+Explanation: Criticall Map reading Answer

 Top Test Advice for Map Reading Section – Prepterminal’s CritiCall Rapid Prep offers map reading exercises similar to the actual test, effectively preparing candidates for this critical assessment component.

-Criticall Cross Referencing
+CritiCall Cross Referencing

 The CritiCall Cross-Referencing Test evaluates emergency dispatchers’ ability to accurately respond to information from a written list or an audio file using a keyboard or speech.
 It tests candidates’ efficiency in finding details and providing timely responses.